MeerKar/Generate-Password/README.md

 Credits:

-Special thanks to John Young our Instructor who guides us in this journey and Nick Gambino our TA, and the study group : Keegan Royal-Eisenberg,George Schultz and Aster Oliva
+Special thanks to John Young our Instructor who guides us in this journey and Nick Gambino our TA, and the study group : Keegan Royal-Eisenberg,George Schultz , Alieen Nguyen and Aster Oliva.